kobbled/ktransw_py/README.md

 on the `PATH`, its location must be provided by using the `--ktrans` command line option with each invocation.

+Download the latest binary release from [gpp releases][], and place it on the `PATH`.
+If `gpp.exe` cannot be placed on the path, the `--gpp` command line option may be used to tell `ktransw` where it is.

 ## Usage

 ```
 usage: ktransw [-h] [-v] [-q] [-d] [-M] [-MM] [-MT target] [-MF file] [-MG]
-               [-MP] [-k] [--ktrans PATH] [-I PATH]
+               [-MP] [--ktrans PATH] [--gpp PATH] [-I PATH]
                [ARG [ARG ...]]

-Version 0.1.2
+Version 0.1.99

 A wrapper around Fanuc Robotics' command-line Karel translator (ktrans.exe)
-that fakes support for multiple include paths by running ktrans.exe from a
+that adds a C-like preprocessor, support for multiple include directories,
-temporary directory containing a copy of the contents of the specified
-include paths.
+conditional compilation, include guards and macros.

 positional arguments:
   ARG                   Arguments to pass on to ktrans.
 Use normal (forward-
                         slash) notation here

 optional arguments:
   -h, --help     show this help message and exit
   -v, --verbose  Print (lots of) debug information
   -q, --quiet    Print nothing, except when ktrans encounters an error
-  -d, --dry-run         Do everything except copying files and starting ktrans
+  -d, --dry-run  Do nothing, except checking parameters
   -M             Output GCC compatible dependency file
   -MM            Like '-M', but don't include system headers
   -MT target     Change the target of the rule emitted by dependency
                  generation (default: base name of source, with object
                  extension (.pc))
-  -MF file              When used with -M or -MM, specifies a file to write
+  -MF file       When used with -M or -MM, specifies a file to write the
-                        the dependencies to.
+                 dependencies to.
-  -MG                   Assume missing header files are generated files and
+  -MG            Assume missing header files are generated files and add them
-                        add them to the dependency list without raising an
+                 to the dependency list without raising an error
-                        error
-  -MP                   Add a phony target for each dependency to support
+  -MP            Add a phony target for each dependency to support renaming
-                        renaming dependencies without having to update the
-                        Makefile to match
+                 dependencies without having to update the Makefile to match
-  -k, --keep-build-dir  Don't delete the temporary build directory on exit
-  --ktrans PATH         Location of ktrans (by default ktransw assumes it's on
+  --ktrans PATH  Location of ktrans (by default ktransw assumes it's on the
+                 Windows PATH)
+  --gpp PATH     Location of gpp (by default ktransw assumes it's on the
-                        the Windows PATH)
+                 Windows PATH)
   -I PATH        Include paths (multiple allowed)

 Example invocation: